-I thank Daniel Tanré for pointing to me to the book \cite{Fre17a} and \cite{Fre17b}, which has been essential for the writing of this paper, and also for his pertinent questions about example \ref{nounitexample}, which forced me to rewrite it in order to make it more readable than the original versions.
+I thank Daniel Tanré for pointing to the book \cite{Fre17a} and \cite{Fre17b}, which has been essential for the writing of this paper, and also for his pertinent questions about example \ref{nounitexample}, which forced me to rewrite it in order to make it more readable than the original versions.
 Joana Cirici taught me how to streamline the basic homotopy theory of almost everything while writing our \cite{CR19}, which has been helpful in section 3 of this paper.
-Fernando Muro pointed out to me that in the first appearance of up-to-homotopy things they already had \emph{strict} units.
-He also showed to me how to draw trees with TeX.
+Fernando Muro pointed out that in the first appearance of up-to-homotopy things, they already had \emph{strict} units.
 I'm also grateful to Andrew Tonks and Imma Gálvez for listening to my explanations of some early draft versions of this paper.

 \linespread{1} \mbox{}\\ \linespread{1.2}